CWS Office of the Ombudsperson

 - Oversee the evaluation and assessment of each concern or complaint

-- Elevate findings and recommendations to management to ensure that policies and practices meet state and federal laws, and are consistent with the mission and goals of CWS.
+- Elevate findings and recommendations to management to ensure that policies and practices meet state and federal laws, and are consistent with the mission and goals of Child Welfare Services.

-The CWS Office of the Ombudsperson does not have authority to do the following:
+The Child Welfare Services Office of the Ombudsperson does not have authority to do the following:

 - Make recommendations to the court or overturn court orders